AishwaryaKulkarni1801/MyDemo/prompt.md

 ## Key Corrections Made:
 1. Moved `environment` block inside the `build-deploy` job
 2. Maintained proper YAML indentation
+3. Separated build and file copy into different steps
+4. Used `find` command with `-execdir` to properly copy index.html to 404.html
-3. Kept all other configurations intact
+5. Kept all other configurations intact

 ## Workflow Features:
 - ✅ Triggers on push to main branch and manual dispatch